sdoylelambda/ios-unit1-project/README.md

 - List all of your bookshelves
 - Insert, update, and delete volumes in a bookshelf.
 (On the API side)
 - Move books between bookshelves.
-- Bookshelf and volume information must be persisted using Core Data and syncronized with the API.
+- Bookshelf and volume information must be persisted using Core Data and synchronized with the API.

 ### Extra Requirements